Rowan010/ETCMine/README.md

-# mogenius
+# ETC Mine
-An Script to host telegram bot on mogenius.com
+An Script to Mne ETC on mogenius.com